vicsharp-shibusa/kyna/docs/designs.md

 The second is `GetStringResponseAsync`, which makes use of the `HttpClient` to make calls to the external API, write them to the `imports.api_transactions` table, and return the response as a string.

 The final is `InvokeApiCallAsync`, which calls `GetStringResponseAsync`, but throws away the string result.

-The reason for both `GetStringResponseAsync` and `InvokeApiCallAsync` is that sometimes you need the results in real-time, like when the results inform some subsequent import action you want to take.
-For example, in the `EodHdImporter` class, a list of symbols is captured (and filtered) and that list of symbols is used for capturing price (and other) data.
-Other calls are simply made and passed to the `ApiTransactionService` to be written to the data store without the importer concerning itself with their content.

 ## Data Migration